 As a privately owned and controlled enterprise, the Healthy Hotels Program is an ardently independent operation and is not subject to the overriding agenda of medical manufacturers, pharmaceutical companies or government departments.

 The Healthy Hotels Program takes a strong stance on delivering for member travelers and properties a certification which remains scientifically sound and pure.
 It is the firm belief of the Program that guests should have the choice to ‘stay healthy’ when they travel and accommodation providers should be rewarded for their efforts in providing a healthy, clean and safe room offering.

-As public and resident health experts’ research has illustrated, many of today’s health concerns can be minimised and even avoided through simply improving the indoor environment in which we live, work and recreate in.
+As public and resident health experts research has illustrated, many of today’s health concerns can be minimised and even avoided through simply improving the indoor environmental quality of the places in which we live, work and recreate.
 In addition to providing healthy, globally connected travel paths, our mission at the Healthy Hotels Program is to openly share information which helps travelers to not only stay healthy when they travel, but also when they return home.

 Whether you are an accommodation provider, a guest or a service provider, we invite you to join the discussion.